New technology meets cost challenges for bottled water industry

 Cost is one of the main reasons why few bottlers use distillation.
 The major cost factor is equipment.

-In the long run, distillation can be quite economical.
+In the long run, the distilled water cost can be quite economical.
 While RO typically creates 1 gal of reject water for every gallon of product water produced, distillation produces up to 6 gal of product water for every gallon of reject water.

 High quality water can be produced by distillation from virtually any source: municipal supplies, wells, springs, lakes and rivers.
 Because of the extended boiling process, any microbiological contaminants, including Cryptosporidium, are killed.

-Two basic types of distillation systems are Vapor Compression and Multiple Effect.
+Two basic types of water distillation systems are Vapor Compression and Multiple Effect.

 The boiling process begins with both heating elements turned on.
 As the water in the boiling chamber reaches near-boiling temperatures, the compressor turns on, engaging the non-contacted liquid ring seal.
 When the operating boiling temperature is reached, the No. 2 heating element turns off and the No. 1 heating element cycles on and off, maintaining the boiling at just the right temperature.
 This step minimizes the amount of energy required to heat the water, achieving maximum efficiency (Figure 1).